On Choosing the Poems and Letter

 Dickinson copied this poem into Fascicle 16 in the first place, a position that often suggests the announcement of a theme.
 The startling first line certainly catches our attention.
 It is also quite regular in terms of the 8686 syllabic pattern, but completely “slant” in terms of rhyme.

 Several scholars read this poem in terms of the eye problems Dickinson began suffering that in 1864-65 sent her to Cambridge to be treated by an eye specialist, who forbade her to read or write for a long period of time.
 It’s important to note, however, that the speaker talks about having her eye, singular, “put out,” as if by way of punishment or deliberate disfigurement.
-She might have been thinking about Gloucester in King Lear, Romney in Barrett Browning’s Aurora Leigh or Rochester in Jane Eyre.
+She might have been thinking about Gloucester in King Lear, or other characters who go blind like Romney in Barrett Browning’s Aurora Leigh or Rochester in Jane Eyre.
 This singular “eye” might also allude to the “I” of the Transcendental poet, especially to Emerson’s famous and parodied description in his essay Nature (1836) of his moment of epiphany walking across the Cambridge Commons in which he becomes a “transparent eyeball.”

 This poem also suggests that there are different kinds of seeing, which the speaker only learns about after experiencing blindness.
 There is a physical form of seeing, “As other Creatures, that have Eyes / And know no other way,” and an imaginative, inner form of seeing with the soul, which allows the speaker to possess, rather than just see, the daily natural beauty of this world.
 That the “News” of this kind of seeing “would strike [the speaker] dead” suggests it has a spiritual component, since the Gospel message of Christian salvation and immortality is called “the good news.”